 Tarn Taran is in Majha district or a short drive from Amritsar.
 This is one of the Gurudwaras that is not crowded in spite of being huge and beautiful.
-I was on a share auto while traveling in Amritsar and co passenger mentioned about the beauty of this place that I decided to go.
+I was on a share auto while travelling in Amritsar and co-passenger mentioned about the beauty of this place that I decided to go.
 It was the best decision I made.

 Tarn Taran can be combined with a visit to Sarai Amanat Khan.

 How to Reach Gurudwara Darbar Sahib Tarn Taran:

 Take a cab from Amritsar and visit the nearby places.
 For example, my one day itinerary was Ram theerath, Sarai amanat khan, Tarn Taran, Phul Kanjari and Wagah border.

 5. Sri Harmandir Sahib – Golden Temple, Amritsar:

 The Golden Temple, Amritsar needs absolutely no introduction.
 It is the most revered place of worship for the Sikhs and the most popular Gurudwar and holy city that Indians flock to.